Last updated January 11th, 2021

 Blackburn have already defeated two Premier League sides on route to the last eight and will be determined to take another scalp at Anfield.
 However, both of those victories came at Ewood Park and their away form this season has not been particularly impressive.
 The win in Sheffield on Wednesday was their first away victory in the league since last October.
 With that in mind, it should be a fairly comfortable victory for Liverpool.

 - After Sunday, Liverpool have over a week of rest ahead of their next match, so Rodgers has no imperative to make wholesale changes.
 Sturridge scored his third goal since his return from injury on Wednesday and should be fancied to add to their tally against Blackburn.
-Back Daniel Sturridge to score at anytime @ 19/20 with Ladbrokes.
+Back Daniel Sturridge to score at anytime @ 19/20.